linode/apl-docs/about/about-architecture.md

 ### Otomi API

-Otomi API allows for a controlled change of all Otomi Values, based on a configuration scheme.
-Otomi API runs as a container on each cluster running Otomi EE.
-Otomi API is a private GitHub repository.
-When Otomi is configured for EE (and a pull secret is provided) Otomi will pull the Otomi API image.
+Otomi API allows for a controlled change of all Otomi Values, based on a configuration scheme and is the brain of Otomi.
+Otomi API runs as a container on each cluster running.

 ### Otomi Console